 In many cases, the visitors were in too much of a hurry to stop, but the Voices Unbound crew — including UWT School of Nursing professor Robin Evans-Agnew, urban ecologist Christopher Schell and social scientist Tom Koontz along with several UWT students — started up friendly conversations and walked alongside, getting as much information as they could.

-Occasionally, people talked about orcas and salmon and climate change, mirroring some of the dominant environmental topics of the day.
-A few others expressed their anger, saying they didn’t want to be part of a “liberal agenda” that they associated with talk about the environment.
+Occasionally, people talked about protecting orcas and salmon.
+Some expressed worries over climate change, mirroring one of the dominant environmental topics of the day.
+At other times, respondents questioned the need for a survey at all.
+Some expressed their anger, saying they didn’t want to be part of a “liberal agenda” that they associated with talk about the environment.
 “Nothing is wrong with the environment,” they said.
 “The liberals are the problem.”

 The answers seemed to vary from person to person, and the word “environment” became a Rorschach test of personal experiences.
 Strikingly, the researchers found little mention of more mainstream environmental issues.
 Instead, some respondents talked about poverty and food insecurity.
 A few answered that litter was a major concern.
 Others cited health issues such as drug addiction or air quality.
 In one postcard, a person describing herself as a “trans woman” saw her biggest environmental challenge as potential violence.
 “Most people are nice, but trans women are often the targets of violence,” she wrote.
 “I am averse to being in badly lit, isolated areas or environments that seem full of conservative or possibly threatening people.”